 St. John’s won.
 After the match, the players went to someone’s house for a bar-b-que and more beers.
 Trevisan couldn’t remember who; he just remembers the fun.
 It got serious sometime after he graduated.

-At the end, after three-and-a-half hours, Sam, Hector, Ryan and Hunter made it as far they could possibly go without finishing the game.
+In the end, after three-and-a-half hours, Sam, Hector, Ryan, and Hunter made it as far they could go without finishing the game.
 The match time is limited and it went the full limit.
 It came down to who was closest to the stake and who can hit the stake first.
 Johnnies pulled it out before Middies could.
 It ended with Sam “Tornado” Collins hitting the winning shot.

 “It was the best game I’ve ever played,” said Ryan after the match.
 “We got a little ahead of ourselves and made some mistakes,” allowing the Johnnies to come back.
 “And,” adds Ryan, “they took advantage of it.”